reuk/wayverb/docs_source/waveguide.md

 simulation results.

 Different mesh topologies have been compared.
-The tetrahedral topology has the lowest density and fewest inter-node connections, so it the optimal choice in terms of speed.
+The tetrahedral topology has the lowest density and fewest inter-node connections, so it is the optimal choice in terms of speed and memory consumption.
 Interpolated meshes are the most accurate and isotropic, but are more complicated to implement.
 For Wayverb, the rectilinear mesh was chosen, due to its relative simplicity, and because it was the only topology for which boundary formulations already existed.

 Mesh input methods have been explored, and it has been shown that solution growth places a major design constraint upon mesh inputs.
 The literature